Convert Image Online Free — JPG, PNG, WebP Converter

 Does Converting Change Image Quality?

 It depends on the direction of the conversion.
 Converting from a lossless format (PNG) to a lossy format (JPG or WebP) will encode the image with some compression, which can introduce very subtle quality changes at the pixel level.
-At the quality setting used by our converter (92 out of 100), the visual result is virtually indistinguishable from the original.
+At the quality setting used by our online converter (92 out of 100), the visual result is virtually indistinguishable from the original.

 Converting from JPG to PNG does not recover quality lost in the original JPG compression — it simply re-encodes the existing pixels into a lossless container.
-The result will be identical in appearance but larger in file size.
 For the highest possible quality, always start from the highest-quality source file available.
+Converting between formats does not change image dimensions — use the image resizer if you also need to change the pixel size.

 Why Is My PNG Larger After Converting From JPG?

 This is expected behavior.
 JPG uses lossy compression to discard data and store only an approximation of the original pixels.
 PNG, by contrast, stores every pixel exactly using a lossless algorithm — which typically produces a larger file.
 When you convert a JPG to PNG, you are re-encoding the existing (already-compressed) JPG pixels into the lossless PNG container.
-The output PNG will accurately represent what the JPG looked like, but it will be larger because PNG does not discard data the way JPG does.

 If you need a smaller file, converting JPG to WebP is a better choice — WebP can match or beat JPG quality at a smaller file size.
 Alternatively, convert to JPG and then run it through the image compressor to reduce file size further.